galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 The data provided here as part of this tutorial analyses single-cell RNA-seq data from a study published by [Grün et.al](https://doi.org/10.1016/j.stem.2016.05.010) in 2016.
 The data was used to cluster cells from *Lgr5*-positive intestinal stem cells of C57BL6/J mice, with the aim of discovering distinct cell sub-populations and deriving a lineage tree between them to find out how these sub-populations relate (or are derived from) one another.

-The input data consists of a single count matrix consisting of ~21,000 genes (rows) and ~400 cells (columns), following the [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) convention prevalent amongst the R data analysis community which assigns every value to a variable and an observation.
+The input data consists of a single count matrix consisting of ~21,000 genes (rows) and ~400 cells (columns), generated via [scRNA pre-processing methods](({{site.baseurl}}{% link topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md %})) using the [CelSeq2 protocol](({{site.baseurl}}{% link topics/transcriptomics/tutorials/scrna-umis/tutorial.md %})).

-Here, the values are the number of reads which are assigned to a particular gene (a variable) that was observed within a specific cell (an observation).
+Here, the data follows the [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) convention prevalent amongst the R data analysis community which assigns every value to a variable and an observation.
+The values are the number of reads which are assigned to a particular gene (a variable) that was measured within a specific cell (an observation).

 Normally a count matrix consists of integers, but this matrix has undergone an UMI-to-transcript [count alteration](https://www.nature.com/articles/nmeth.2930#methods) to correct against UMI errors, yielding decimal values instead.
+This correction is not that neccesary in most datasets but it it is used here.

 This tutorial will perform cell clustering and lineage construction, as well as exploring some genes of interest.